 I think it is absolutely amazing how this landmark has lasted centuries and is still a marvel to look at.
 It is located in the Piazza dei Miracoli or Square of Miracles.

 The best part is taking pictures!
-There will normally be many tourist around but you can totally get the shots you are aiming for by standing along a fence some distant away from the actual tower.
+There will normally be many tourists around but you can totally get the shots you are aiming for by standing along a fence some distance away from the actual tower.

 We had so much fun putting our hands in the air and making the illusion of the tower falling on us!
-Spending time capturing the moment is a highlight of this amazing tourist attraction!
+Spending time capturing the moment is a highlight of a day trip to Pisa!

 The Leaning Tower of Pisa is a bell tower and was used to keep time.
 Going inside is an option and you can purchase tickets online.
 The tower has 251 steps and takes about 30 minutes to tour.